 Unfortunately, after evaluating more than 800 companies, ClimateBert gave a negative response.
 The AI has determined that there is a lot of talk, but the actual performance is lacking.
 Because?
 In the evaluation of TCFD, there are

 three main contributing factors.
 First, greenwashing has largely gotten out of control so far.
-And therefore there is no incentive for companies to change.
-Second place: the Paris agreements have, ironically, allowed companies to be more “selective” in what they want to disclose to limit the risk of the brand.
+And so there is no incentive for companies to change.
+Second place: The Paris Agreements have, ironically, allowed companies to be more "selective" in what they want to disclose to limit brand risk.
 ThirdlyWith the exception of France, corporate climate reporting is voluntary disclosure.
 This allows companies a lot, too much freedom as to what they would like to share.

-This is why TCFD insists.
-We need to make the reports of companies on environmental commitment standardized and mandatory.
+That's why TCFD insists.
+We need to make company reports on environmental commitment standardized and mandatory.

 AI in search of greenwashing

-In summary, AI is more efficient in determining whether a business is truly eco-friendly or simply greenwashing.
+In summary, AI is more efficient in determining whether a business is truly eco-friendly or just greenwashing.

 Two basic problems remain